bisturi/bisturi/docs/reference/06_field_in_deep.md

    Two important notes, the parent __init__ is called and the 'default' attribute is setted.
  - Then, the unpack is implemented.
 We read 4 (or 16) bytes and we set the val interpreted using 'setval'.
 The new offset is returned (the bytes readed plus the old offset).
+   You need to implement the unpack method without assuming the the packet instance (pkt) has the field already set.
+In other words, you cannot call 'getval' here without calling 'setval' first.
  - Similar for 'pack'.
 We get the val using 'getval' and transform the ip address to its binary representation which it is added to the fragments and returned